Want to fly business class without forking out any extra cash? Read this guide to find out how many Qantas or Velocity points will get you there.

 Domestic flight upgrades to business class with Velocity points

-You can request an upgrade to business class for domestic Virgin Australia flights with a VA flight number when you’ve booked either a Saver or Flexi fare.
+You can request an upgrade to business class for domestic Virgin Australia flights with a VA flight number when you’ve booked on a Getaway, Elevate or Freedom fare.
 You can do this through the UpgradeMe Points service, which applies the following point rates depending on where you are flying and the type of ticket you have.

 Velocity also provides two other ways to request seat upgrades to business class on domestic flights.